PakYouMu/The-Stoic-Way/README.md

 1. Go to [Releases](https://github.com/PakYouMu/The-Stoic-Way/releases)
 2. Download the .msi file
 3. Run the installer
-4. The files are automatically installed in Program Files (x86)
+4. The folder is automatically installed in Program Files (x86)
-5. Launch The Stoic Way application as Administrator
+5. Redirect to The Stoic Way folder and run the .exe file as Administrator

 Please note that while The Stoic Way aims to provide a valuable tool for practicing Stoicism, it is important to remember that true change and growth come from personal dedication and commitment to the philosophy.